 To get a better understanding of Royal Match’s user acquisition strategy, we must look at which ad networks and countries this game advertises in.

-43% of Royal Match’s ad creatives in 2022 have been running in the United States.
+43% of Royal Match’s ad creatives in 2022 and 2023 have been running in the United States.
 When it comes to ad networks distribution, Royal Match focused primarily on two channels – ironSource (52%) and AdMob (40%).
 6% of Royal Match’s impressions come from Facebook.

 Most of Royal Match’s ads are mini-game type ads where the goal is to save King Robert from a dangerous situation.
 That goes for both video and playable ads.